bugaevc/peel/docs/src/using-peel-with-meson.md

 # Using peel with Meson

-Many projects in the glib and GNOME ecosystem are built with [Meson]. peel itself is built with Meson as well, and provides some integration to make it easier to use peel in Meson projects.
+Many projects in the GLib and GNOME ecosystem are built with [Meson]. peel itself is built with Meson as well, and provides some integration to make it easier to use peel in Meson projects.